What are SMART goals? Can they help you be more productive or are they a waste of time?

 When it comes to setting goals - they should be SMARTER as per Michael Hyatt's framework.

 But each action should be SMART in the traditional sense - so you can climb the ladder one rung at a time.

-Plan each day according to these guidelines.
+Make sure you plan each day according to these guidelines to make progress.